 In case you’re too embarrassed to ask what Manhattanhenge is, we’ll tell you: Manhattanhenge is when the setting sun aligns with the street grid of Manhattan, illuminating every cross street on the north and south sides of the borough.
 Yes, thousands of people will be strolling zombie-like into the middle of busy intersections like lemmings…and it’s a beautifully eerie occurrence.

-This year’s first full sun Manhattanhenge will be visible on Thursday, May 30th.
+This year’s first full sun Manhattanhenge was visible in May, and the second and last one of 2024 is happening this week.
 Here’s everything you need to know.

 What time is Manhattanhenge 2024 happening?